Archive for 2011

 Craziness in Blossomland

 Craziness in Blossomland yesterday.
 I live about a quarter mile from a medium-security juvenile detention center, and every so often a kid makes a run for it.
-Where they think they'll go, I don't know--they aren't good at making wise choices or they wouldn't be in that place to begin with.
+Where they think they'll go, I don't know--they aren't good at making wise choices or they.

 Tuesday, October 4, 2011